Ragnarson/charity-token/README.md

 # Charity Token

 The Charity Token is an Ethereum-based, ERC20 compliant token issued for collecting funds for charities.
-The initial goal of the project is to give donors an possibility to transfer Ether for one closer specified organisation and issue tokens in return.
+The initial goal of the project is to give donors a possibility to transfer Ether for one closer specified organisation and issue tokens in return.
 In a later stage, the issued Charity Token will be used to choose on charity organisations that should be supported.

 ## Mission and purpose